shaypal5/awesome-twitter-data/README.rst

 * calufa2011 - 200+ million tweets from 13+ million users, 173 GB uncompressed, mysql format (543 million rows).
 The archive.org copy has been taken down: https://archive.org/details/2011-05-calufa-twitter-sql.
 Several mentions on HackerNews: https://news.ycombinator.com/item?id=2633384

+* fifa2014 - 86k tweets from 2014 FIFA World Cup.
+Described here: https://opendata.stackexchange.com/a/4015, previously available from a data-provider which is no longer online (topsy.com).
+One potential source is https://ankeshanand.carto.com/tables/fifatweets/public, although the data export is not clear.
+There are several blogs describing this data and its analysis, so contacting those authors may be a way to revive this dataset.

 Other Lists
 ===========